Escort taskforce organizes cross-day-and-night helicopter flight training

 In the double-helicopter cooperative training, the team carried out targeted training on anti-piracy such as patrol, guard, reconnaissance, and evidence gathering in accordance with the traits of escort missions.

-"Ship-borne helicopters feature quick response and high maneuverability, and play an important role in verification and counter-piracy operations", added Xiao Gaoshang.
+"Ship-borne helicopter features quick response and high maneuverability, and plays an important role in verification and counter-piracy operations", added Xiao Gaoshang.
 "Taking each flight as the first flight and taking each subject as the most difficult is the slogan for our training."

 During the landing training at 6:30 pm, it was suddenly cloudy followed by rain shower, and the meteorological conditions were complicated.
 Without external reference object, it was difficult to judge the altitude and speed of flight.
 The pilot could only rely on the instrument to maintain the current state and land on the ship with the aid of ship-borne landing aids.
 This is a great test for the pilot's mental toughness and operation level.